WiserSolutions/KubernetesForDevs/README.md

 ~~
 ```

 Done!
-You are now ready to start the tutorials
+You are now ready to start the workshops